Mitsubishi Galant GTO: History

 In February 1972 Mitsubishi upgraded the power plants, replacing the lower powered versions with a somewhat larger (1.7 litre) version of the Saturn engine.
 These cars received the A55C chassis code, while the twin-cam MR continued to use the smaller but more powerful 4G32 engine until January 1973, when stricter emissions standards made it obsolete.
 The higher-end versions then received Mitsubishi's all new Astron engine, with either 110 or 125 PS, along with a new A57C chassis code.
-The range now consisted of the SL (2000 cc single-carb, four- or five-speed manual or automatic transmission), GS-5 (2000 cc twin-carb, 5-speed manual) and GSR (2000 cc twin-carb, five-speed manual).
+The range now consisted of the SL (2000 cc single-carb, four- or five-speed manual or automatic transmission), GS-5 (2000 cc twin-carb, 5-speed manual) and GS-R for "Grand Sport Rallye" (2000 cc twin-carb, five-speed manual).
 The lowest priced 1700 SL model remained with the 1.7, with 105 PS.
 The lineup was also given a mild facelift to signal the changes, comprising a one-piece slats-type grille with a central dividing molding and three-piece tail lights.
 Additionally, the more sporting GSR had wider 185-section tires, flared guards and a black-painted rear panel between the lights.

 There were some minor adjustments to safety equipment in October 1973, and the automatic transmissions were dropped in August 1974.
 This was followed by a second styling tweak in February 1975 when the car gained a honeycomb-style front grille, enough to be labelled the "New Galant GTO" in promotional material.
 Two-litre GTOs built after this date also gained the Astron 80 engine with Mitsubishi's Silent Shaft system, while the four-speed manual transmission was now only available with the smallest engine.
 In October 1975 the engines were updated with Mitsubishi's MCA emissions control system with an exhaust gas recirculation valve and a thermal reactor, all to pass the upcoming 1976 emissions standards.
 The four-speed transmission was discontinued entirely at this time, leaving only five-speed manuals.
 Power was now 97 PS for the 1700 SL-5 and 105 PS for the 2000 SL-5.

-The GSR was briefly unavailable after the late 1975 change, but was revived with a cleaner MCA-80 engine in February 1976, with power now down to 115 PS.
-Three months later the entire range received some minor exterior modifications, with the GSR receiving a new, large front air dam with a mirrored "GSR" script.
+The GS-R was briefly unavailable after the late 1975 change, but was revived with a cleaner MCA-80 engine in February 1976, with power now down to 115 PS.
+Three months later the entire range received some minor exterior modifications, with the GS-R receiving a new, large front air dam with a mirrored "GS-R" script.
 After a relatively long production run, the GTO was finally replaced by Galant Lambda/Sapporo in December 1976, although production continued into 1977.